Saving clothes from the landfill—one pair of jeans at a time

 “It’s been great working with the applied sustainability students each semester.
 Their enthusiasm to try to make lasting change across our campus, even in small increments keeps me motivated,” Pearson said.
 “Seeing Tyler and Luis go through the bills from our campus waste company to figure out if composting is saving us money (it is!) and how much the Spring 2025 Freecycle diverted from the landfill helps our campus plan for long-term sustainability.”

-In late November, Tito and Gould teamed up with Environment and Sustainability majors Nick Soles ’26 and Ethan Davis ’26 to set up a free clothes pop-up in the Barrington Student Union.
+In late November, Tito and Gould and Environment and Sustainability majors Nick Soles ’26 and Ethan Davis ’26 set up a free clothes pop-up in the Barrington Student Union.
 The four students wheeled racks and carried bins of clothes through the interconnected hallways between Sisson and the Union for their outreach event.

 “We wanted it to be a quick way for people to pass through the Union, see what we have going on, and maybe attract more people to go to the Clothes Closet,” Tito said.